 Oregon Wine Month

 May is Oregon Wine Month — a celebration of the people and places that make Oregon wine just so unique.
-The best way to discover it for yourself is getting out to the vineyards and wineries of Oregon, especially with new safety protocols in place for your peace of mind.
-You can order the official Oregon Wine Touring Guide for maps and itineraries of all the state’s winegrowing regions, or for a limited time enter to win the Oregon Wine Month sweepstakes featuring airfare, lodging and curated wine experiences in the Willamette Valley or Rogue Valley.
+The best way to discover it for yourself is getting out to the vineyards and wineries of Oregon.
+Start planning now — there are 23 wine-growing regions, all with their distinct landscapes and personalities to enjoy.

 Many of Oregon’s wineries produce world-class wines that are not just delightful to drink — they also have a lighter footprint on the environment.
 In fact, Oregon has the highest percentage of third-party, certified-sustainable grape growers of any region in the world.
 They come with a variety of distinctions that are handy to know.
 Here are some of the most popular designations: